JasperFe/UGent_Tele2021/docs/P2/P2-image-preprocessing.md

 Since December 2018, users can download Level-2A processed products directly.
 In case of this exercise, we downloaded a Level 1C product.
 Thus, let’s perform an atmospheric correction!

-!!! note "Excercise: atmospheric correction with Sen2Cor"
+!!! note "Exercise: atmospheric correction with Sen2Cor"
     * In the folder where you have saved the image, unzip the Sentinel-image.
     * Go to *‘Optical’ > ‘Thematic Land Processing’ > ‘Sen2Cor processor’ > ‘Sen2Cor280’*
     * When you choose the source product, click on the ‘…’, browse to the image and navigate to the ‘MTD_MSIL1C.xml’ product.